 Downloading Impala diagnostic bundles from AWS

-This topic describes how to download diagnostic bundles to use for troubleshooting an Impala Virtual Warehouse in Cloudera Data Warehouse (CDW) Public Cloud.
+Learn how to download diagnostic bundles to use for troubleshooting an Impala Virtual Warehouse in Cloudera Data Warehouse (CDW) Public Cloud.

 To troubleshoot issues with your Impala Virtual Warehouses, download diagnostic bundles of log files for the sidecar containers that support Impala components and for the components themselves.
 These diagnostic bundles, in the form of ZIP files, are stored in your public cloud account.
 Currently, this is only available on AWS environments.